faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/unpaid_clergy.md

 * **One** makes the proper technical distinction about local leaders salaries but may also be mis-construed that all leaders are unpaid.
 * **One** clearly indicates that a Bishop is unpaid.

+### LDS Newsroom obfuscation

+Statements on the LDS Newsroom about the lay, unpaid ministry appear to be carefully worded so as to lead readers unfamiliar with the compensation of General Authorities to mistakenly assume that LDS General Authorities are unpaid.[^newsroomretrievaldate]

+When visiting the page [The Church's Unpaid Clergy](http://www.mormonnewsroom.org/blog/the-church-s-unpaid-clergy) we find this nominally accurate---but somewhat misleading---verbiage:

+> [members'] service is critical at the local level because the Church has no full-time paid clergy.

+This phrase is interesting because it _begins_ with the qualifying condition that "service is critical at the local level" but it ends with the all-inclusive and leading phrase "because the Church has no full-time paid clergy."

+Later, the article states:

+> Elder M. Russell Ballard of the Church's Quorum of Twelve Apostles spoke on the concept of an unpaid volunteer ministry:

+> "The Lord in His infinite wisdom has designed His Church to operate with a lay ministry.
+That means we have been charged to watch over one another and to serve one another..."

+If we click on the link "[no] full-time paid clergy" we find [an article on Lay Priesthood](http://www.mormonnewsroom.org/topic/lay-priesthood) where we learn the "local congregational leader... earns his own living and receives no pay of any kind for his service in the Church."
+Below that, we find a link to the article [Lay Leadership: Volunteer Ministry of the Church](http://www.mormonnewsroom.org/article/mormon-lay-ministry).
+This article is "intended to help journalists, opinion leaders and the public better understand the structure of local ministration and leadership within The Church of Jesus Christ of Latter-day Saints." and includes a very nice infographic entitled "Lay Leadership: Volunteer Ministry of The Church of Jesus Christ of Latter-day Saints" summarizing duties of the Stake Presidency on down to ward auxiliaries and individuals.
+The article states:

+> The Church of Jesus Christ of Latter-day Saints functions in large measure because of the unpaid volunteer ministry of its members.
+In fact, this lay ministry is one of the Church’s most defining characteristics.

+The end of the article has a link to learn more about global general authorities:

+> The Church also has global general authorities and general auxiliary leaders.
+Read more about their various offices and responsibilities.

+Clicking on that link takes the reader to [a bulleted list of links to visit information pages of various General Authority and Auxiliary offices](http://www.mormonnewsroom.org/article/general-authorities-of-the-church).
+Working through all 12 links provided and searching for the phrases "stipend", "allowance", "paid", "compensated", or "salary" yields no results---these pages completely avoid the topic of compensation.
+So, whether deliberately or through oversight, the LDS Newsroom:

+* states that the LDS Church "has no full-time paid clergy"
+* quotes Elder Ballard saying "The Lord ... has designed His Church to operate with a lay ministry"
+* and states that the Church "functions in large measure because of the unpaid volunteer ministry of its members"

+but it never divulges that global leadership receives a significant "allowance" associated with their service.
+The qualifier "local" is sometimes used, but never in a manner to exclude the possibility that GAs are paid.
+A member or journalist who is unaware of GA allowances would not likely conclude that GAs are paid based on their traversal of these pages---many of which are dedicated exclusively to the topic of (un-)paid clergy.

+## Member teachings and beliefs

+[Represented through ~900 mormon.org member profiles containing an answer to the question "Why don't Mormons have paid clergy?" and a few other off-hand anecdotes, for example online chats with missionaries]

 ## Discussion

-[still need to highlight quotes that are directly contradictory]
+[need to highlight quotes that are directly contradictory; need to present percentages]

-Based on a comprehensive analysis of statements related to GA living allowances and a search results analysis performed on lds.org, it seems that *many* members were likely to have concluded that all General Authorities receive a living allowance.

-Several anecdotes exist that appear to confirm that at least *some* missionaries were unaware that General Authorities are given a stipend ([Jan 10, 2017 conversation with missionaries](https://www.reddit.com/r/exmormon/comments/5n85oo/i_asked_the_mormon_chat_missionaries_if_any/), example2 (screenshot that I haven't been able to relocate)).

-Given a member's likely access to source material (i.e., most members will either not have been exposed to or will not remember an off-hand statement from their seminary teacher; only males older than 44 years old would have been present in the 1985 Priesthood Session), I conclude that in the past 30 years, a member was more likely to stumble on material suggesting all leaders are unpaid than material suggesting they all are paid.
+[initial discussion, needs work] Given a member's likely access to source material (i.e., most members will either not have been exposed to or will not remember an off-hand statement from their seminary teacher; only males older than 44 years old would have been present in the 1985 Priesthood Session), I conclude that in the past 30 years, a member was more likely to stumble on material suggesting all leaders are unpaid than material suggesting they all are paid.
 Still, once a person understands that GAs are given a living allowance then all other statements will likely be interpreted in that light, and this makes the analysis more complex and suggests that even with limited statements indicating a living allowance, many members were likely aware of the living allowance.
-Still, it stands to reason that a substantial number of members were not aware of that all General Authorities are given a salary/stipend.
+Still, it stands to reason that a substantial number of members were not aware that all General Authorities are given a salary/stipend.

 ## Conclusions

 Survey data of individuals in the U.S. and in other countries would be helpful to better undestand the percentage of members who know that GAs receive a living allowance.

-A separate question that needs further investigation: "is an understanding of the *amount* GAs receive in living allowance an important disclosure for members in making membership and tithing choices?"

-[^and_similar_efforts]: MormonLeaks is the most well-known and organized of several efforts to leak information about the operations of the Church to the public.
-Ethical analysis of MormonLeaks seems to apply similarly to other efforts.
+[other conclusions]

+---

-*attribution: besides searching lds.org, many quotes were compiled from [IntellectualPreserve](http://intellectualpreserve.org/ifm_yes_paid_clergy.html), [this post by __Shawn](https://www.reddit.com/r/exmormon/comments/5n7i1y/collection_of_quotes_about_no_paid_ministry/), and especially [this post by curious_mormon](https://www.reddit.com/r/exmormon/comments/5n7buv/several_quotes_to_show_the_depth_of_the_recent/)*
+*Attribution: besides searching lds.org, many quotes were compiled from [IntellectualPreserve](http://intellectualpreserve.org/ifm_yes_paid_clergy.html), [this post by __Shawn](https://www.reddit.com/r/exmormon/comments/5n7i1y/collection_of_quotes_about_no_paid_ministry/), and especially [this post by curious_mormon](https://www.reddit.com/r/exmormon/comments/5n7buv/several_quotes_to_show_the_depth_of_the_recent/).*

+[^newsroomretrievaldate]: All pages retrieved in the LDS Newsroom analysis were last retrieved September 2, 2017.